Prepare for a career in interdisciplinary, collaborative teams in user experience design and research industries.

 The department houses four software labs and two hardware labs.

-Our Interaction Labs provide excellent facilities for research and teaching in human-computer interaction and user experiment.
+Our Interaction Labs provide excellent facilities for human-computer interaction research.
 The Interaction Labs consist of an Accessibility and Usability Lab, a Games Research Lab, and the HomeLab (comprising a living room and a fully functioning kitchen) all of which are stocked with the latest technologies.

 Find out more about our facilities, including a video tour, showing our labs, teaching and research spaces.